Zekao/snowcrash/level01/README.md

 1 password hash cracked, 0 left
 ```

-We can see that the hash corresponds to abcdefg password
+We can see that the hash corresponds to <mark>abcdefg</mark> password